MFIT: Multi-Fidelity Thermal Modeling for 2.5D and 3D Multi-Chiplet Architectures: Multi-Fidelity Thermal Modeling

-where $\mathbf{A}$ and $\mathbf{B}$ are the state and input matrices.
 Equation~\ref{eq:DSS_model} represents the discrete-time equivalent of the continuous-time thermal RC model (shown in Equation~\ref{eq:ode_matrix}).
-MFIT uses the zero-order hold (ZOH) method for the discretization process.
+MFIT uses the zero-order hold (ZOH) method as given in Equation~\ref{eq:dss_perticular} for the discretization process.
 When power is provided as discrete inputs at each sampling period, ZOH provides an exact match to the continuous time model. $T_s$ can be determined for discretization as a function of input power consumption and system dynamics.

-DSS model consists only of multiply-accumulate operations, allowing for extremely fast operation, as shown in Section \ref{sec:experimental_results}.
-The discretization process is also nearly instantaneous, allowing for rapid DSS model creation when a thermal RC model is available.
+\textit{The DSS model consists only of multiply-accumulate operations, allowing for extremely fast operation, as shown in Section \ref{sec:experimental_results}.
+The discretization process has only a one-time cost and is also nearly instantaneous, allowing for rapid DSS model creation when a thermal RC model is available. }